DisCoTec/discotec.github.io/2024/venue.md

 ### Travel by Air
 The simplest option is to travel to [Schiphol International Airport](https://www.schiphol.nl/en/) (Amsterdam, AMS) and then connect to Groningen by train.

-Once at Schiphol, the underground train station is within walking distance of luggage claim areas.
-The [Dutch railway company (NS)](https://www.ns.nl/en) is easy to recognize with its yellow and blue colors.
-Just follow the illuminated signs that direct ‘to trains’.
+Once at Schiphol, the underground train station is within walking distance of the luggage claim areas.
+The [Dutch railway company (NS)](https://www.ns.nl/en) is easy to recognize with its yellow and blue colors - just follow the illuminated signs that direct ‘to trains’.

 Groningen can also be reached by traveling to Groningen Airport Eelde (GRQ), which covers a few seasonal destinations (see more information [here](https://www.groningenairport.nl/en/destinations)).